 The good thing about these incidents is that they were stopped before human health and safety were compromised.
 Still, they are urgent reminders of the harm that could be brought to citizens through unsecured critical infrastructure systems on which communities rely.

 It is easy to think that hackers will spend their efforts on energy and ignore local water utilities.
 But the hacks above indicate this is not the case.
 According to a March article in Government Technology, water utilities should take a serious look at their investments into cybersecurity.
 The article points out that as smart water meters are rolling out, they will expose systems to the internet.
 Some of the legacy systems that are still in place were never intended to be online.
-These systems cannot just be phased out, and a retrofit of new technology can open doors for cyber-attacks.
+These systems cannot just be phased out, and a retrofit of modern technology can open doors for cyber-attacks.

 Public and private sector organizations have begun to take the mission of cybersecurity more seriously over the past few years.
 In 2018, the federal government founded the Cybersecurity & Infrastructure Security Agency (CISA) as a standalone federal agency under the Department of Homeland Security (DHS).
 CISA is the nation’s risk advisory body, responsible for coordinating with key federal, private, and specific sector agencies to build more secure infrastructure against cyber threats.